HodBadichi/Bias-Mitigation-Through-Topic-Aware-Distribution-Matching/README.md

-Each workflow is treated as an independent script which generates the data and modify the project structure in case it is missing anything, to make use of a workflow you should make use of "Run" function that invokes it.
+Each workflow is treated as an independent script which generates the data and modify the project structure in case it is missing anything, to make start a workflow use "Run" function that invokes it.

 In each folder where `run_on_server.sh` file exists  it should be used for running the workflow (the run function) as a batch job on Technion 'lambda' server by using:
 `sbatch -c 2 --gres=gpu:1 run_on_server.sh -o run.out`